 Alonnah/Sheepwash Bay foreshore route is an easy 3km walk along the old track used by bullocks in the early days of Bruny Island logging.
 Start at the jetty at Alonnah and either have a car at the other end, or just retrace your steps.

 Clennets Top Mill hails from a proud logging history in the magnificent tall forests of Bruny Island.
-Accessed from Coolangata Rd on the Lunawanna side, the short (100m) walk features the rusty remains of a steam-driven log-hauler, tracks and bogies dating from the 1940s.
+Accessed from Coolangata Rd on the Lunawanna side, the short (100m) signposted and interpreted walk features the rusty remains of a steam-driven log-hauler, tracks and bogies dating from the 1940s.